I have an explanation for one source of African-American unrest, but I have to tell a bit of my history to explain.

 The black community needs to learn to build a legacy for itself without hating whites,

-for those that truly succeed don’t need to hate others.
+for those that can truly succeed on their own, don’t need to hate others.

-We need to learn how to honor legitimate soldiers of pasts conflicts, while building bridges betwee the children of former adversaries.
+We need to learn how to honor legitimate soldiers of pasts conflicts, while building bridges between the children of former adversaries.

 Eric J. Rose